Markets

 Nine years later, with the fifth and final season of Netflix’s premier franchise set to debut next month, the streamer’s strategy has shifted.
 In Tuesday’s earnings report, for every $1 of revenue Netflix made in Q3, it invested $0.40 into content.

 Of course, the trend reflects a ratio of content spending to revenue.
 In absolute values, Netflix is spending more on content than it used to — it’s just making more.
 In 2016, the company spent about $8.7 billion on content.
-This year, it said it expects to spend around $18 billion.
+This year, it said it expects to spend about $18 billion.

 For the latest quarter, Netflix reported an operating margin of 28.2%, below its outlook of 31.5% and the 29.6% in the same period last year.
-It attributed the miss to "an expense related to an ongoing dispute with Brazilian tax authorities" and said it doesn't expect the matter to impact future results.
-On its ad tier, which analysts expect to eventually generate a higher average revenue per user (ARPU) than the pricier ad-free subscription, Netflix said it’s “using AI to test new ad formats.”
+It attributed the miss to “an expense related to an ongoing dispute with Brazilian tax authorities” and said it doesn’t expect the matter to affect future results.
+On its ad-supported tier, which analysts expect to eventually generate a higher average revenue per user than the pricier ad-free subscription, Netflix said it’s “using AI to test new ad formats.”

 Looking ahead, the company said it expects revenue to grow 17% in the fourth quarter for $45.1 billion in full-year revenue, slightly better than Wall Street’s estimate of $45 billion.

-Netflix’s fourth quarter slate has some notable entries, including, as mentioned, the series finale of “Stranger Things,” along with two Christmas day NFL games (the company paid $75 million per game for the slot last year).
+Netflix’s fourth-quarter slate has some notable entries, including, as mentioned, the series finale of “Stranger Things,” along with two Christmas Day NFL games.
+(The company paid $75 million per game for the slot last year.)

 More Markets